-The Israeli education system is strongly underpinned by the goals of imparting civic values, knowledge of Jewish heritage, technological and analytical skills, as well as a broad general knowledge base to students.
+The Israeli education system is strongly underpinned by the goals of imparting civic values, technological and analytical skills, and knowledge of Jewish heritage to students.

-Schools in Israel are generally more informal compared with those in America and the UK.
-The socio-economic status of a neighbourhood greatly affects the atmosphere in its schools.
-Teachers and principals are addressed by their first names.
-The curriculum tends to be broader than that found in North American schools, and emphasises maths, science and foreign languages.
+Schools in Israel are generally more informal compared with those in America and the UK and teachers and principals are addressed by their first names.
+The curriculum tends to be broader than that found in North American schools and emphasises mathematics, science and foreign language learning.

-Kindergarten and elementary schools attempt to follow a progressive model, valuing experience and social exchange, as well as creativity, play and emotional development.
+Kindergarten and elementary schools follow a progressive model, valuing experience and social exchange, as well as creativity, play and emotional development.

 Hebrew is the main language spoken in institutions of higher education, whereas Arabic is the language of instruction at Israel’s three teacher-training colleges.
-Some programmes and courses are taught in English.
+Despite this, many programmes and courses are taught in English.

-The academic calendar year follows the Jewish calendar.
+The academic calendar year follows the Hebrew calendar.

 Public education in Israel

-Israel provides free and compulsory elementary education for all children up to the age of 18 years.
-Tuition is free; however, textbooks and school supplies usually need to be purchased.
-Other fees are generally required for extra-curricular activities, such as school trips, English lessons and parties.
+Israel provides free and compulsory education for all children from the age of six through to 18 years.
+While tuition is free, textbooks and school supplies usually need to be purchased.
+Other fees are generally required for extra-curricular activities, such as school trips.

 Private education in Israel

-Private schools can be very expensive for those earning a local salary, but the quality of education is much better than that of a public school.
-Those earning expat salaries will find private education in Israel considerably less expensive than in their home country.
+Private schools can be very expensive for those earning a local salary, but the quality of education tends to be better than that of a public school.
+Those earning expat salaries will find that private education in Israel is considerably less expensive than in their home country.

 Applying to a private school in Israel

 Private schools can be highly competitive and many require rigorous testing before admitting a student.
 Students typically undergo verbal reasoning and English proficiency tests, a maths test and, in some cases, a science test.
-The head teacher may also interview the prospective student.
+The head teacher may also interview prospective students.

 International schools in Israel

 There are also a number of international schools in Israel that expat parents can send their children to.
-The benefit of an international school is not only the high quality of education available, but also that it offers continuity with the curricula of international schools in other countries.
-International schools in Israel also offer an extremely diverse cultural setting for expat children, and they will be classmates with students from all over the world.
+The benefit of international schools is that they provide a high quality of education while also allowing for academic continuity, as many expat students are given the opportunity to continue with the curriculum of their home country.
+International schools in Israel also offer an extremely diverse cultural setting, as expat children will be classmates with students from all over the world.

-A drawback of international schools is their school fees, which are considerably higher than that of public or other, non-international private schools.
+A drawback of international schools is their school fees, which are considerably higher than that of both public and private Israeli schools.
 Most international schools in Israel are in Jerusalem and Tel Aviv, and provide either the UK, US or French curriculum.